 4. Your scrubs, stethoscope and other work items

 When you’re focused on leaving one job behind and moving to the next, it’s easy to leave a few essential items behind.
 Since we often keep uniforms and other work items at work in our lockers, you might realize (too late) that you left behind some of your most vital tools.
 What do you know you’ll need on every shift?
 Keep these items together so they’ll be easy to pack.

-Every one enters travel nursing for different reasons, and it’s not like us to judge.
-Regardless, if you’re taking a contract in a new area and your only goal is to work, work, work, then you’re doing it wrong.
-Whether your interest is art, music, food or outdoor sports, be prepared to take advantage of the time you’re not working.
+Every one enters travel nursing for different reasons.
+If you’re taking a contract in a new area and your only goal is to work, work, work, you may be missing a big opportunity to sight-see.
+Whether your interest is art, music, food or outdoor sports, be open to taking advantage of the time you’re not saving lives, hero.
 For example, you could bring some basic outdoor gear that will allow you to explore your new area in comfort and safety.

 No one appreciates comfortable shoes as much as nurses do.
 When it comes to choosing the right footwear you don’t want to take any chances.
 Though you might feel like packing light should be a priority, this is not an area in which you should be stingy.
 Make sure you bring enough shoes to fit every need, especially at work.

-At Nurse Backpack, we’ve staked our career on creating a better, more secure way of storing and sharing your professional credentials – the innovative Nurse Backpack app is the culmination of that goal.
-With it, you can easily store copies of your licenses, credentials and other vital documents for easy access by you and potential employers.
+Nurse Backpack works to create a better, more secure way of storing and sharing your professional credentials.
+Easily store copies of your licenses, credentials and other vital documents for easy access.
 Download our app today!